escolmebartlebooth/fsnd_finalproject/README.md

 # to do following review
-    + update function declarations to be lM and class names DONE remove timeout and move to 2.2 jq and above and implement error
-    + create optimised infowindows
+    DONE update function declarations to be lM and class names DONE remove timeout and move to 2.2 jq and above and implement error DONE create optimised infowindows
+    DONE get rid of timeout for details
     + implement windows resize event to bounds
-    DONE get rid of timeout for details
     + look at the visible marker piece
     + update index.html as per html 5 guidelines